TrashPandaCode/reports/ia-final/main.typ

 === Data Store
 The Data Store is a per-level state manager, meaning it manages internal connections between the node editor and the game engine.
 The per-level aspect of this Zustand store is important, because different levels require different game objects to be accessible.
 We solved this issue by having a seperate `levels` file, which is used by the Data Store.
 It includes all the dialog, hints and solutions for the levels, but also information on all of the game objects that need to be accessible through the nodes.

 During initialization of a level the Data Store creates a map of all of the game objects that are required for the level, by going through the `levels` file.
 The map contains the IDs of these game objects and attachs another map to each ID containing the connections for the specific game object.
-Each connection a game object has is represented by an instance of the `DataHelper` class, which tracks the current value for that connection and the access type.
+Each connection a game object has is represented by an instance of the `HandleData` class, which tracks the current value for that connection and the access type.
 The access type determines wether the value can be read, changed or both using the nodes.
-The `DataHelper` class has a `get` and a `set` function which is then used during level creation and also embedded in the nodes.
+The `HandleData` class has a `get` and a `set` function which is then used during level creation and also embedded in the nodes.
 The store also has functions to add custom handles to each game object.

 #figure(
   block(```